getgrav/grav-learn/pages/20/06.forms/01.blueprints/01.fields-available/doc.md

 ### Know more about fields

-You can read how the fields are built from the source: [Fields added by the Form Plugin](https://github.com/getgrav/grav-plugin-form/tree/master/templates/forms) and [Fields only available in Admin](https://github.com/getgrav/grav-plugin-admin/tree/master/themes/grav/templates/forms).
+You can read how the fields are built from the source: [Fields added by the Form Plugin](https://github.com/getgrav/grav-plugin-form/tree/master/templates/forms) and [the field components Admin Next renders](https://github.com/getgrav/grav-admin-next/tree/main/src/lib/components/blueprint/fields).

 ### Validation